 1) “OHTISIY” STORIES

 Watch this digital story by Dr. Lana Whiskeyjack about “ohtisiy” or belly button teachings, shared by Alsena White.
 Do belly button teachings reflect Indigenous feminist theory?
 If so, how?
 If not, why?
-Remember to use examples from assigned resources and lessons to support your points.

 2) DISCUSS THE WET’SUWET’EN MATRIARCHS